 - resources and advice on Aboriginal recruitment and retention strategies.

-Five metropolitan TAFE Jobs and Skills Centres opened 16 April 2018, located at the following TAFE college campuses.
+Seven Jobs and Skills Centres are open, located at the following TAFE college campuses.

 North Metropolitan TAFE campuses